So you want to get shredded?

 Not one night either.
 A week’s worth.
 How about a month’s worth?

 Of course, there will be times where this is not possible.
-New borns.
+Newborns.
 Dogs barking.
-Garbage trucks arriving at 4:37am.
-If I had it my way, they’d be carrying half the food you find available in a food court these days.
+Garbage trucks arriving at 4:37 am.
+Hopefully they’re carrying half the food you find available in shopping mall food courts.

 But the default for sleep should be trying to hit the right quantity as well as quality.